 - A Fault-Finding Expedition: This course explores wine gone wild, or when problems in production, environment, or improper storage may create aromas and flavors that negatively effect wine quality.
 This course focuses on understanding and recognizing common wine faults, including proper etiquette on rejecting or bringing back a faulted wine.
 Never drink bad wine again!

 - Food and Wine Pairing: In this class, we take the opportunity to demystify the complex rules of wine and food pairing, trying to make simple the process of finding the right wine for every meal.
-We will explore our basic senses of taste and aroma and understanding through tasting experiments how wine can compliment or contrast a meal to create spectacular results.
+We will explore our basic senses of taste and aroma and understanding through tasting experiments how wine can compliment or contrast a meal to create spectacular results for you and your guests.
 Over the holiday season, we’ll expand and apply this information to our favorite holiday comfort foods.

 Varietal Specific Courses